TheOldPresbyope/moOdeCDPlay/README.md

 ## Installation

-The Version 0 code is contained in two simple scripts, two corresponding systemd services files, and a udev ruleset.
+The Version 0 code is contained in two simple scripts, two corresponding systemd service files, and a udev ruleset.

 The simplest method of installation is to click the green github "Clone or download" button and then click the "Download ZIP" button which appears.
 The zip file moOdeCDPlay-master.zip will be offered for download to your local host.